How long it takes to learn Chinese?

 Remember, Chinese differs from Japanese, Korean, and other East Asian languages.
 Also, no known language or family of languages is linked to it.
 Thus, speaking any language only helps a little when studying Chinese.

-Knowledge of one language of the far east will be beneficial to you.
+Knowledge of one language of the Far East will be beneficial to you.
 But don’t consider them substantial.

 Learning and getting a higher level of Mandarin will take a long time.
 You will have to put in all the effort and steps.